jundalisay/spblist/content/en/research/mohammad/quran/sura-012b.md

 51. He said, “What was the matter with you, women, when you tried to seduce Joseph?”

-They said, “Allah forbid!
+They said, “Enki forbid!
 We knew of no evil committed by him.”

 The governor’s wife then said, “Now the truth is out.
 It was I who tried to seduce him, and he is telling the truth.”

-52. “This is that he may know that I did not betray him in secret, and that Allah does not guide the scheming of the betrayers.”
+52. “This is that he may know that I did not betray him in secret, and that Enki does not guide the scheming of the betrayers.”

 53. “Yet I do not claim to be innocent.
 The soul commands evil, except those on whom my Lord has mercy.